nyreed/YNABAPKPATCHER/README.md

 KEEP YNAB4 ALIVE!

-Patches the deprecated YNAB4\_classic-3.4.1 Android app to use TLS1.2, allowing it to continue syncing with Dropbox.
+Quick script to patches the deprecated YNAB4\_classic-3.4.1 Android app to use TLS1.2, allowing it to continue syncing with Dropbox.

   Unfortunately the app is no longer on Google Play, so you will need to find your own copy from backups or whatever.
 If you downloaded it from Google Play previously, you can still download it, though.